Dynamic Content Moderation in Livestreams: Combining Supervised Classification with MLLM-Boosted Similarity Matching: Appendix

 \section{Appendix}

-\textbf{Clip-Match Aggregation Algorithm}
+\subsection{Clip-Match Aggregation Algorithm}

 Post-processing step to improve re-ranking precision by verifying prolonged matches between a query livestream and candidate reference streams.
-Consecutive aligned clip matches within a temporal tolerance window are aggregated, reducing false positives from isolated or spurious clip matches. \textbf{Knowledge Distillation of Re-ranking model}
+Consecutive aligned clip matches within a temporal tolerance window are aggregated, reducing false positives from isolated or spurious clip matches.